Abortion in West Virginia: Clinic history

 The Women's Health Center of West Virginia opened in 1976.
 Between 1982 and 1992, the number of abortion clinics in the state declined by five, going from ten in 1982 to five in 1992.
 In 1998, 96% of the counties in the state lacked an abortion clinic.

 In 2014, there were two abortion clinics in the state.
 In 2014, 98% of the counties in the state did not have an abortion clinic.
 That year, 90% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, only about 20% of all patients at the Women's Health Center of West Virginia went seeking abortion services.
 Women came from Ohio and Kentucky to utilize their services.
 Few came from Virginia, which had more clinics providing abortion services.
-In 2017, there was only one Planned Parenthood clinic in a state with a population of 392,351 women aged 15–49 and it did not provide abortion services.
-North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states as of July 21, 2017, that did not have a Planned Parenthood clinic offering abortion services.
-In January 2017, Kanawha Surgicenter shut down after the doctor running the clinic moved to California, leaving the state with only one operating abortion clinic.
-In May 2019, the state was one of six states in the nation with only one abortion clinic.
+In 2017, there was only one Planned Parenthood clinic, which did not offer abortion services, in a state with a population of 392,351 women aged 15–49.
+As of July 21, 2017, North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states that did not have a Planned Parenthood clinic offering abortion services.
+In January 2017, Kanawha Surgicenter shut down after the doctor running the clinic moved to California, leaving the state with only one abortion clinic.
+In May 2019, the state was officially one of six in the nation with only one abortion clinic.

-After the Supreme Court's ruling in Dobbs v.
-Jackson Women's Health Organization, the Women's Health Center of West Virginia stopped offering abortion services.
+After the decision in Dobbs v.
+Jackson Women's Health Organization, the Women's Health Center of West Virginia stopped offering abortion services in the state.